Comparing CBD versus SSRI's for Serotonin and Anxiety

 - Too much serotonin has actually been tied to social anxiety.

-- Increasing serotonin can cause anxiety during the first few weeks (by boosting CFR.
+- Increasing serotonin can cause anxiety during the first few weeks (by boosting CFR - the stress cascade).

 - An excess of serotonin can cause a host of nasty side effects and worse (serotonin syndrome).